 Elmer received another email purporting to be from Western Union in Benin, a nation that is as prolific as Nigeria for Internet scams.
 The moron stated this.

-This card is to "be delivery to me" - appalling English, despite the fact that the original scam email was in perfect English.
+This card is to "be delivery to you" - appalling English, despite the fact that the original scam email was in perfect English.
 That just proves that these scammers engage English speakers to concoct their scam emails, but have problems replying in good English to emails sent back to them.

 For instance, one of my favourite ploys is to send a fake Western Union or MoneyGram MTCN number to any scammer who asks for an advance fee to be sent.
 I will respond with something like this, from that well-known sexual appendage, Mike Litoris (my clitoris):